njdowdy/ixodes-tpt/TPT_Taxonomy_Cleaning.md

 7. Rows that include names shorter than four letters.

 ## Suggest taxa to add
 In order to ensure the entirety of the taxon tree of interest is included.
 A list of all higher taxa that are used in the working file as part of a classification but that are NOT included as their own row in the file will be generated in the suggested_adds.csv file.
 These terms may be missing from the working file or they may be included but misspelled.
-A thourough review of this list as compared to the working file is encourged.
+A thorough review of this list as compared to the working file is encouraged.
 If it is determined that a term from the list should be added, then the term along with all of it's associated higher taxa, authorship, etc. should be added to the taxa_no_issues.csv output file for further processing.

 ## Suggest taxa to remove
 If a higher taxon name is included in the file, but is NOT used as a higher taxon in any lower taxa, it will be listed in the output file higher_taxa_not_used.csv.
 These terms may be missing from the working file or they may be included but misspelled.
 A thourough review of this list as compared to the working file is encourged.
 If it is determined that a term from the list should be removed, then the term along with all of it's associated higher taxa, authorship, etc. should be removed to the taxa_no_issues.csv output file for further processing.